Represents: 5th Ward

 Term: Jan 2020 – Dec 2023

-I am serving my second year on Council in 2021.
+I am serving my third year on Council in 2022.
 My first year was not at all what I would have expected.
 With an international pandemic taking hold early in 2020, many of my first-year goals shifted to address the pandemic and financial stability for the city and our community.
-We did advance a few of goals in 2020: apprenticeships for large city contracts (finalizing in 2021), addressing our need for a long-range restorative plan for Whatcom Creek (on our 2021 agenda), funding for housing entry and houseless outreach (increased budget by $1.5 million in 2021-22), investigating public fiber (advisory group has been formed) and a Dig Once ordinance (expect consideration in our first quarter).
+We did advance a few goals in 2020: apprenticeships for large city contracts (finalizing in 2021), addressing our need for a long-range restorative plan for Whatcom Creek (on our 2021 agenda), funding for housing entry and houseless outreach (increased budget by $1.5 million in 2021-22), investigating public fiber (advisory group has been formed) and a Dig Once ordinance (expect consideration in our first quarter).
 This year, I chair the Planning Committee, and serve on the Public Works and Natural Resources Committee and the Parks and Recreation Committee.
 I will also represent the City of Bellingham on the governing boards for the Chamber of Commerce, Port Marina Advisory Committee, Museum Foundation, Open Space, the Working Waterfront and Airport Advisory.
 I will continue to outreach with local unions to support our trades, laborers, and local workforce.

 Bellingham has been my home for over thirty years, and I have been a resident of Bellingham’s 5th Ward for over twenty-two years.
 Since moving to Bellingham from the county, I have volunteered in our community.
 As a York Neighborhood Association Board member, I provided leadership and community building from 2009 to 2015.
 As President of YNA, I partnered with Sehome Neighborhood Association’s President Harriet Spanel to successfully improve the safety and vitality of the Samish Way Corridor.
 I helped champion rental registration to ensure healthy and safe residential rentals.
 Additionally, I served on the Mayor’s Neighborhood Advisory Commission.